 For Immediate Release

 HURON, OHIO (January 19, 2016) n2y, a leading producer of online special education materials, has re-defined the conversation about symbols for language and learning.
-SymbolStix PRIME includes features to modify skin tones of SymbolStix, and Read with Highlighting while speaking activities.
+SymbolStix PRIME introduces innovative features including the ability to modify skin tones of SymbolStix and read with highlighting while speaking activities.
 With more than 30,000 searchable symbols to find and use, subscribers create personalized communication and learning materials faster than ever.

 New static device templates add to the valuable and relevant user experience in SymbolStix PRIME.
 With pre-made templates, auto-populated Board Wizard and Auto Grid, in which users choose the number of spaces in the grid, relevant supplemental materials are seconds away.

-Subscribers have new avenues to use with SymbolStix PRIME including the ability to create collections of frequently used images or form student-specific collections of symbols.
+Subscribers also have new avenues to use with SymbolStix PRIME including the ability to create collections of frequently used images or develop student-specific collections of symbols.

-With SymbolStix PRIME, n2y has generated a platform from which more classroom and language supports can be generated and stored online.
-With more product enhancements planned in the coming months, n2y will upend expectations for supplemental materials and creation tools.
+With SymbolStix PRIME, n2y has created a platform from which more classroom and language supports can be generated and stored online.
+With additional product enhancements planned in the coming months, n2y will upend expectations for supplemental materials and creation tools.

 “n2y’s goal has and will always be to enrich and better the lives of individuals around the world through education,” said n2y President Chrissy Wostmann.
 “Communication and learning are personal.
 Having personalized language and learning supports are inestimable to a child’s growth.”